moon2y/Language-Modeling/README.md

 | vanilla RNN        | 0.9878      | 0.8759       |
 | LSTM               | 0.5632      | 0.5028       |

+### 정리
+- In terms of loss values for validation dataset LSTM is superior to vanilla RNN(LSTM is expected to have better language generation performance)
+- Stacking 4 Layers has better results for both vanilla RNN and LSTM
+- Stacking 4 Layers has better results in both Train and Test dataset

 ## LSTM 생성 결과
 ### Hyper Parameters